IPTV Smarters Keeps Crashing on Samsung or LG TV? Here's the Fix (2026 Guide)

 …it simply runs out of memory and crashes.

-The fixes below cover all real-world causes.
+The fixes below cover the real-world causes that trigger this behaviour.

 1️⃣ Your Playlist Is Too Large for Tizen/webOS

-This is by far the #1 cause.
+This is the #1 cause.

 Smart TVs cannot handle: